Auto Insurance Claim Advice

 4. Permanent Injury Claim

-5. Medical bills, medicine, and other expenses
+5. Medical bills, medicine, expenses

 6. Loss of Wages